ankit-rawani/DesCode/README.md

 Additionally we have incoporated a set of extra features:
 - Search functionality for items in profile page
 - Button to toggle between light mode and dark mode
-- Drag and drop files to upload in the create page
 - Custom Error and Not Found pages

 <sub> NOTE: Some creative license has been taken in few components to make it more accessible (for example, a horizontal scroll bar in the Top Sellers component in smaller desktop sizes.) </sub>